Scott D. Malkin: Career

 In 1990, Malkin sold his retail store concept, 2 Rodeo Drive in Beverly Hills, California to the Japanese department store operator Sogo and then moved to London where in 1992, he founded Value Retail Plc.
-With Value Retail, he leveraged his experience in selling luxury goods and meshed it with the American outlet mall concept creating an alternative operating model to the traditional European shopping center.
+With Value Retail, he used his experience in selling luxury goods and meshed it with the American outlet mall concept creating an alternative operating model to the traditional European shopping center.
 Value Retail focused on establishing outlet centers in the outskirts of large cities.
 The fashion brands pay 12.5 per cent of annual turnover for the privilege of selling excess stock in one of their village outlet centers.
 Although criticized for taking business from smaller retail stores in urban centers, the outlet centers only sell brand name goods that are a year old or older.

 As of 2014, Value Retail had nine "villages" in Europe near London, Milan, Munich, Dublin, Barcelona, Madrid, Paris, Brussels, Antwerp, Cologne, Düsseldorf, and Frankfurt.
 He is expanding to China in 2015 with two new villages in Suzhou and Shanghai.
 By 2011, Value Retail had $1.5 billion in sales.